 Creating a Digital Marketing Strategy

 In 2018, over half of the world’s population was online.
-We are now more interconnected than ever, but the number of mobile device users are only expected to increase to over five billion users by 2019.
+We are now more interconnected than ever, but the number of mobile device users are only expected to increase to over five billions by 2019.
 The value of a strong digital presence is beneficial but according to a survey by Adobe, only 15% of businesses said ‘digital’ permeates their marketing activities.
 In the same survey, top-performing companies were twice as likely to classify themselves as ‘digital-first’.

-Building a holistic presence online is crucial to the success for most brands in today’s digital era, but like traditional business activities, success and growth are largely reliant on the strategy and research behind the scenes.
+Building a holistic presence online is crucial to the success of most brands in today’s digital era, but like traditional business activities, success and growth are largely reliant on the strategy and research behind the scenes.